Aveline-art/Aveline-art/README.md

 # Hello, world! 👋

-My name is Ava, and I am a hands-on developer with React, Django and Docker experience.
+My name is Ava, and I am a software developer with React, Django and Docker experience.
 A self-starter and problem solver, I excel at picking up new technologies and systems to meet project requirements and improve existing systems.

 As Technical Lead, my philosophy is to deliver a product as efficiently and correctly as possible.
 Thus, I value tools, strategies, and procedures that increase development velocity, remove roadblocks in workflow pipelines, and effective communication with multidisciplinary software teams.